nineteendo/jsonyx/docs/source/cli.rst

 .. option:: -u, --unquoted-keys

-    Don't quote keys that are identifiers.
+    Don't quote keys which are identifiers.

     .. versionadded:: 2.0